 Whole School Rosary:

 A decade of the Rosary was recited every Friday morning during the month of October.
+This was led by students and the Religious Education Leader and allowed participation of the whole school at the same time.

 Meditation and Prayer: